swipesomething/numetal-ai-generation/README.md

 ## Making better vocals

 If you've ever worked with image generation software like Stable Diffusion, you've likely heard of a concept called "denoising".
 When you take an image, you set the denoise at 50% and it's like telling the AI "use this image but you can only change 50% of it".
 I have come to understand that the Cover feature of Riffusion sort of works like that; if you set it to 15%, you only allow for 15% of variance.
 This should change the voice sufficiently enough for me to be unrecognizable while still preserving details like pitch, inflections, tone, pace, and articulation.
-Let's see what happens.
+Let's upload this version to Riffusion and make a cover out of it, using the same prompts, and adjusting the variation at 15%.

 ![image](https://github.com/user-attachments/assets/74531b2b-76e5-4648-a300-0e59f37693f2)